 If no documentation at all is available to prove ownership, while it is not impossible to do, it might be better to find one that does and avoid the complications that will inevitably follow.

 A TRN (tax registration number) is required by all people wishing to do business in Jamaica.
 Application for a TRN can be made while on visit to Jamaica at any Tax Office or directly on line.

-A clear title is one that has no liens affecting it such as a mortgage, lien or a caveat.
+A clear title is one that has no liens affecting it such as, a mortgage, court order or a caveat.
 For example a caveat may have been placed on the title relating to an unresolved action which involves the land.

-The government of Jamaica has been working on ways to enable and encourage landowners to more easily obtain their registered titles and over the past 20 years many people have regularised their land ownership and now have acquired a registered title.
+The government of Jamaica has been working on improved ways to enable and encourage landowners to more easily obtain their registered titles which has resulted in an increase in registered land ownership throughout the Island.

-Currently government tax on the value of the property is approx 10/12%, plus processing fees which varies between 3% to 5%.
-If the property is being sold via an estate agent additional fees will apply.
+From April 2019 government transfer tax on land was reduced to 2% of value, with a standard rate of Stamp duty of J$5000.
+Processing fees vary between 3% to 5%.
+If the property is being sold via an estate agent, additional fees will apply.

-It is worth keeping in mind when looking at land in Jamaica, therefore, that a registered title is not always available.
+It is worth bearing in mind when looking at land in Jamaica, that a registered title may not always be readily available.

-If this article was helpful, please like this page and if you have any specific queries please complete the box below and hit the send button.
+Thanks for stopping by.
+If you have any specific queries please complete the box below and hit the send button.